baywolf-studios/jellyfin-plugin-repo/README.md

 ```
 4. Never add another repository again!

+# Securtiy
+Most sources are from [awesome-jellyfin](https://github.com/awesome-jellyfin/awesome-jellyfin)
+The rest are from reputable developers, each source is reviewed before being added.
+There is minimal risk from having even a known bad repository installed, as this project by nature acts as a proxy between your server and a malicious repository protecting your IP, however this stops being the case when you install a plugin code is not proxied and could contain malware.

+Make sure you only install plugins you recognise.

 # Contribution
-I alone can't find evey repository out there!

-So please, if you find one that isn't included please take a few minutes to add it to sources.txt and create a pull request.
+If you find one that isn't included please take a few minutes to add it to sources.txt and create a pull request.